Do you want to translate your WordPress site into multiple languages?

 You will need to add the default language, as well as select all other languages that users can choose on your site.

-Next, you need to visit Languages » Settings page.
-From here you can set the URL settings for languages and set up SEO friendly URLs.
+Next, you need to visit the Languages » Settings page.
+From here you can set the URL settings for languages and set up SEO-friendly URLs.

 Once you are done, click on the save changes button to store your settings.

 Polylang makes it super easy to add content in different languages.
 Simply create a new post/page or edit an existing one.
 On the post edit screen, you will notice the language meta box.

 Your default language will automatically be selected, so you can first add content in your default language, and then translate it into others.